Easter Sunrise Service

 • An Easter egg decorating station

-No matter how you celebrate Easter Sunday, the Sunrise Service is a wonderful way to prayerfully and reverently start the day – and be reminded of Jesus’ resurrection.
+No matter how you celebrate Easter Sunday, the Sunrise Service is a wonderful way to prayerfully and reverently start the day.
+And of course be reminded of Jesus’ resurrection.

 Easter egg hunt in April